monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 This current commit adds the HOW-I-DID-IT md file to this project.

-# Adding unit tests
+# Phase 1 -Adding unit tests

-## Step 0 - I started the changeblog
+## Phase 0 - I started the changeblog

 I've never done this before, but `changeblog` sounds like a good name for documenting changes as you go in a project.
 So I'm committing this file here.

 So, here's the [link to the git commit for this section][commit-0] in case you want to follow along.
 Each section below will have a link to the git commit associated with it.

-## Step 1a - Adding unit tests for drawing and erasing.
+## Phase 1a - Adding unit tests for drawing and erasing.

 I first installed `jest`, then added a `test` script to `package.json`